 The thought of undergoing surgery for skin cancer can be frightening, and the last thing you want to worry about is the cosmetic impact it might have.
 Thankfully, Dr. Sarvenaz Zand at Zand Dermatology treats non-melanoma skin cancer with a procedure called Mohs surgery, which results in minimal scarring, making it the preferred surgical treatment for the most cosmetically sensitive areas of the face.
-If you live in Mill Valley, California, or the greater San Francisco area, call Dr. Zand today or schedule an appointment online.
+If you live in Marin County, or the greater San Francisco area, call Dr. Zand today or schedule an appointment online.

 Mohs micrographic surgery is considered the most effective technique for treating the two most common types of skin cancer: basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).